What is a Privacy Notice?

 Cheshire, SK9 5AF

 Changes to this Privacy Notice

 We will keep this privacy notice under regular review.
-This notice was last updated on October 2019.
+Each page has its own version control identifying when the page was last updated.

 How the NHS and care services use your information